alx2009/WaveDx/README.md

 # ALX2009 WaveDx Library

+WORK IN PROGRESS - DO NOT USE YET!

 This library is a fork of the Adafruit WaveHC library, ported to the AVR Dx architecture and using the built in DAC

 You may want to check the original WaveHC documentation for background: